navy machinery repairman - mr rate

 How Much Are Machinery Repairman (MR) Paid?

-In December of 2018, the Navy Times reported that the MR rating was eligible for Selective Re-enlistment Bonuses (SRB).
+In June 2023, the Navy reported that MRs were eligible for Selective Re-enlistment Bonuses (SRB).

 Related ArticleArmy UH 60 Helicopter Repairer (MOS 15T): Career Details